opengeospatial/GEOE3/GeoE3 Quality Dashboard/Evaluator/README.md

 # Extraction and evaluation of the data
 GeoE3 quality dashboard - method for scoring services using metadata and monitoring information.
 You can read more about the project at https://geoe3.eu/ and https://geoe3platform.eu/geoe3/

-## Data flow of the program, from Python to Power BI
+## Required input

-The program requires the following input :
+The program will ask for the following input :
-- JSON structure file path;
+- JSON structure file path ;
 - service ID number ;
+- XML dataset metadata file path ;
-- xml metadata file path ;
+- XML service metadata file path ;
-- cvs quality evaluation file from GeoE3 quality software path ;
+- CVS quality evaluation file from GeoE3 quality software path ;
-- cvs interoperability map / maturity model path.
+- CVS interoperability map / maturity model path.

+## Output

-Output of the program is :
+The output of the program is :
+- CVS file for the quality viewpoint ;
+- CVS file for the quality dimensions ;
+- CVS file for the quality elements ;
-- 5 cvs files for the metrics / measures / elements / dimensions / viewpoints.
+- CVS file for the quality measures ;
+- CVS file for the quality metrics.

+Name of those file is formatted as follow :

+'service ID' + '_' + 'name of metadata file' + '_' + date + time + '.cvs'name of metadata file

 Input in the Power BI dashboard :
 - 5 cvs files for the metrics / measures / elements / dimensions / viewpoints ;